syncfusion-content/blazor-docs/blazor/treeview/node-selection.md

 ## Disable full row selection

-In the Blazor treeview component, we have the [FullRowSelect](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Navigations.SfTreeView-1.html#Syncfusion_Blazor_Navigations_SfTreeView_1_FullRowSelect) property to determine whether the entire row of the TreeView node gets selected by clicking a node in the Treeview component.
+The Blazor TreeView component offers the [FullRowSelect](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Navigations.SfTreeView-1.html#Syncfusion_Blazor_Navigations_SfTreeView_1_FullRowSelect) property to control the selection of the entire row of a node by clicking on it.

 By default, the value of this property is true.
 When set to false, full-row selection is disabled and only the node's text section is selected.

-In the following example, the `FullRowSelect` property is disabled.

 ```cshtml
 @using Syncfusion.Blazor.Navigations